 All of the tactics mentioned before are what make a great SEO strategy for your eCommerce.

-There’s one SEO aspect, however, that’s not eCommerce-specific—it relates to any website.
+There’s one SEO aspect.
+However, that’s not eCommerce-specific—it relates to any website.
 Namely, getting rid of any technical SEO issues.

-Ecommerce sites, however, are more prone to site health issues as they have hundreds of web pages so it’s hard to keep track of each and every part of the site that needs fixing.
+Ecommerce sites, however, are more prone to site health issues as they have hundreds of web pages, so it’s hard to keep track of each and every part of the site that needs fixing.

-But it’s an absolute must to keep your site perfectly healthy because Google might de-rank you for even the smallest thing that’s not as grim as slow page load speed or 404 status code.
+But it’s an absolute must to keep your site perfectly healthy because Google might de-rank you for even the smallest thing that’s not as grim as a slow page load speed or a 404 status code.

 This is where a comprehensive site health checker like Site Audit—a tool I already mentioned in the internal linking part—can save the day.